LogtalkDotOrg/logtalk-for-vscode/README.md

 |        Generate Diagrams | Generates diagrams for the active source file directory             |
 |         Open Parent File | Opens the file that loaded the active source file if any            |

-The "Load Directory" command assumes that a `loader.lgt` or `loader.logtalk` file exists in the directory of the selected file.
+The "Load Directory" command looks for a `loader.lgt` or `loader.logtalk` file in the directory of the selected file, printing a warning if not found.
+The "Run Tests" command looks for a `tester.lgt` or `tester.logtalk` file in the directory of the selected file, printing a warning if not found.
+The "Run Doclet" command looks for a `doclet.lgt` or `doclet.logtalk` file in the directory of the selected file, printing a warning if not found.

 The "Run Tests" command adds failed tests to the "PROBLEMS" pane.